 The first sign of trouble is wilting leaves.

-If your plant has droopy leaves, your first instinct is to water more because it looks thirsty.
+If your plant has droopy leaves, your first instinct is to water more because the plant looks thirsty.

 Stop!
 That's exactly the wrong response!

 Leaves droop when they don't have enough moisture to remain rigid.
 If your plant is wilting - and there's water in reservoir - the roots aren't sending moisture up to the leaves.

 Stagnant roots need more air, not more water!

-1. Take plant to sink and dump out any water remaning the reservoir.
+1. Take plant to sink and dump out any water remaining the reservoir.